bijeshos/flutter-examples/README.md

-# flutter-examples
+# Flutter Examples

-A collection of Flutter examples
+This is a placeholder repository to keep a set of Flutter examples.

+At the moment, only the skeleton version of the repo is committed.
+Examples would be committed soon.